dduyds/Multi-Object-Classification-based-on-Deep-Learning-Models/README.md

 | EfficientNetB0    | Sigmoid    | 3              | Yes           | 0            | All         | 91.3          |
 | MobileNetV2       | Sigmoid    | 2              | No            | 0            | All         | 91.3          |

-**Evaluation**
+**Evaluation:**
 The C-Tran model demonstrates superior performance in multi-label classification by effectively capturing both the relationships among image features and the semantic correlations among labels.
 Across different configurations, backbones like MobileNetV2 and EfficientNetB0 both achieved high test accuracy (91.3), but MobileNetV2 is preferred due to its lower parameter count and computational efficiency.

 Replacing the softmax activation with sigmoid improved output quality.
 Experiments with encoder layer counts ranging from 2 to 4 showed little variation in results, but 2 layers offered a good trade-off between accuracy and model complexity.
 Whether or not label masking was used during training, or prior knowledge of the number of labels was given, did not significantly affect performance.
 The "summed state" approach for label state embedding outperformed the "product state," emphasizing the importance of label state representation.

-Compared to the Positive-Only Label model, C-Tran performs significantly better because it is trained on the full dataset and is architecturally optimized for learning inter-label correlations — which is particularly crucial for complex multi-label datasets.
+Compared to the Single Positive Labels model, C-Tran performs significantly better because it is trained on the full dataset and is architecturally optimized for learning inter-label correlations — which is particularly crucial for complex multi-label datasets.

-## 3. Combined Model (C-Tran + Positive-Only Label)
+## 3. Combined Model (C-Tran + Single Positive Labels)
-We explored the integration of the Positive-Only Label model into the C-Tran framework.
+We explored the integration of the Single Positive Labels model into the C-Tran.
 In this setup, each label vector retains only one positive label, and other labels are marked as unknown.
 The label state matrix in C-Tran was set entirely to “unknown.”
 Loss was computed over all labels.
 Additionally, we used the feature extractors and loss functions that performed best in previous individual experiments.

 **Table 3.
 Combined Model Configuration**